Please note that all opinions below are my own, and not necessarily those of my institution, funders, or colleagues.

 I believe that as a scientist, I am morally responsible for acting in accordance with what our data show.
 Furthermore, I believe that all scientists, whether climate specialists or neuroscientists, need to take action on this critical issue.
 The reason is that climate change will affect our economy (and therefore research funding), societal stability, and energy security, all of which we rely on to conduct our research.
 These effects will happen in our scientific lifetimes, and those of our trainees.

+Below I cover ways in which I aim to minimise the carbon footprint of the lab's activities wherever possible.
 This is an ongoing and evolving attempt to list and manage my lab's carbon footprint: please do get in touch with any suggestions.

 - Talks and presentations

 Green Neuroscience Symposium at British Neuroscience Association, April 2021